-We all know a 1,000lts of water equals a 1 tonne, in non-destructive digging depending on the type of soil density and the amount of water required to cut the ground, a 1,000ltrs can be greater than 1.4 tonnes.
+We all know a 1,000lts of water equals 1 tonne, in non-destructive digging depending on the type of soil density and the amount of water required to cut the ground, a 1,000ltrs can be greater than 1.4 tonnes.
 If your truck cannot legally carry the capacity you think it should, then you haven’t got value for money.

-The extra time lost driving to dump spoil is a loss of productive revenue for fixed priced projects and added cost for hourly rate clients.
+The extra time lost driving to dump spoil is a loss of productive revenue for fixed-priced projects and added cost for hourly rate clients.

 The Simple Maths

-We know that each day a unit is not working because it’s; broken down, being serviced, blocked up, stood down, or replaced by a more efficient contractor, means big dollars.
-The opportunity cost of the, loss of revenue for a 10 hr day, the oncost of your unproductive labour, the company overhead costs, and ownership cost of an average unit, can be up to $3,000/day.
-This means that you only need to be down for 20 days (approx. 8%) a year to lose $60,000. $60,000 over a 5 year leasing arrangement equates to $300,000 over the finance life of the unit.
+We know that each day a truck is not working because it’s; broken down, being serviced, blocked up, stood down, or replaced by a more efficient contractor, means big dollars.
+The opportunity cost of the, loss of revenue for a 10 hr day, the oncost of your unproductive labour, the company overhead costs, and ownership cost of an average truck, can be up to $3,000/day.
+This means that you only need to be down for 20 days (approx. 8%) a year to lose $60,000. $60,000 over a 5 year leasing arrangement equates to $300,000 over the finance life of the truck.

-We constantly hear of vac truck owners purchasing cheaper units and justify it because of the hourly rate they can get from their client is the same low rate for all contractors irrespective of machine make or capability.
-Over time, and as those clients become better educated, they will get to understand what value for money is once they understand the true productivity and reliability of non-destructive digging and jetting units.
+We constantly hear of vac truck owners purchasing cheaper units and justifying it because of the hourly rate they can get from their client is the same low rate for all contractors irrespective of machine make or capability.
+Over time, and as those clients become better educated, they will get to understand what value for money is once they understand the true productivity and reliability of non-destructive digging and jetting trucks.
 Larger more savvy clients will start demanding certain spec’d machines for their projects.

 We know this, and that is why Vacvator build trucks that last, are easy to maintain, easy to operate and cost-effective to run.